maxwang967/Latex2WordFullConverter/README.md

 # Latex2WordFullConverter

+## Attention: The release version is not always up-to-date, please run the source code for latest experience.

 ## Brief Intro

 The official Microsoft Word does not support specific Latex grammars, which is the obstacle for users to correctly include the latex equations in the Word document file.